cassandrale179/ratemyclass/README.md

 2. Issue Pull Request
 3. Make Issues

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests to me.

 ## License and Copyright
 @Minh Le, Drexel University.
 This project is licensed under the [GNU LGPLv3](LICENSE) License.